 A sandcast buckle set with a piece of green variscite.
 Made for a 1 1/2 inch belt.
 3 3/8 by 2 inches. $350.
 (TUCSON) A great coral buckle, made when you could more easily find deep red natural coral, 3 by 2.5 inches and made for a 1 1/2 inch belt by Martha Calladito. $800 (SANTA FE) A stunning turquoise belt buckle made by Charles Lewis in the 1970s.
 Made for a 2 inch belt, it is $900.
 (SANTA FE)

 A very nice concha style holloware buckle with a single piece of turquoise by Charlie John.
-3 5/8 inches long, 1 5/8 inches wide.
-Made for a 1.5 inch belt, $800.
-The black jade and turquoise buckle was made by Na-Na Ping, Yaqui.
+3 5 inches long, 2.5 inches wide.
+Made for a 1.25 inch belt, $800.
+The black jade and turquoise buckle was made by Na-Na Ping, Pascua Yaqui.
 It is 2.5 long by 1 5/8 wide.
 Made for a 1.25 inch belt, $2,800.
 The sterling overlay buckle was made by Joseph Coriz, Santo Domingo Pueblo.
 It has some 14K gold dots scattered throughout.
 3 inches long, 1 3/8 inches wide and made for a one inch belt. $500.
 (ALL in SANTA FE)

 Three absolutely classic belt buckles by master tufa cast artist Aaron Anderson.
 All were made for 1 1/2 inch belt and. they range in price from $625 to $675.
 From left to right the turquoise used are: Kingman (TUCSON), Pilot Mountain.
 (SANTA FE).
 ALL NATURAL TURQUOISE

-First two are by Leonard Nez: Made for a a 1 1/4 inch belt, and set with natural spiderweb turquoise from the Kingman Mine. $1100.
+First two are by Leonard Nez: Made for a a 1 1/4 inch belt, and set with natural spiderweb turquoise from the Cloud Mountain mine in Hubei (often mistaken for Number 8 mine in Nevada).
+2.5 by 2 inches. $975.
 (TUCSON) A nice heavyweight buckle set with a nice example of natural Kingman turquoise.
 2.5 by 2 1/8 inches.
 Made for a 1 1/4 inch belt. $900.
 (TUCSON) A TERRIFIC buckle by Arland Ben.
 He based the design on the ketohs (bowguards) made in the late 1800s and set with a a marvelous piece of natural Bisbee turquoise.
 The silver is coin silver, literally: hammered out from melted silver dollars.
 It will fit either a 1 1/4 or 1 1/2 inch belt.
 2 by 3.25 inches $2400.
 (SANTA FE)

 One of Samuel Greatwalker LaFountain’s contemporary buckles.
 Made for a 1 1/2 inch belt, it measures 3 by 2 inches and is set with natural turquoise from the Morenci Mine. $975.
 (SANTA FE) More exceptional tufa cast work by Aaron Anderson, made for a 1 1/2 inch belt: This is a very flowing harmonious design on this buckle, also set with natural Lone Mountain turquoise.
 2 by 2.5 inches. $600.
 (TUCSON) A beautiful buckle by Leonard Nez, this one was made for a 1 1/2 inch belt. $975.
 (SANTA FE)